 Glyph rendering

 The SVG glyph descriptions may be rendered statically or with animation enabled.
+Note that static rendering is done by not running any animations in the SVG document; this is different from running the document with animations running but at a snapshot time of zero seconds.
 Some clients may choose not to support – or may not be able to support – animation.
-Clients that support animation may still request, in certain cases, that the glyph be rendered statically, e.g. for printing to paper.a is present and supported by the font engine,include CSS Custom Property declarations for the color variables: s, inclusive, ;a, 0.5r
+Clients that support animation may still request, in certain cases, that the glyph be rendered statically, e.g. for printing to paper.

+The following user agent style sheet must be applied to SVG documents processed from the SVG table:

+:root {

+fill: context-fill;

+fill-opacity: context-fill-opacity;

+stroke: context-stroke;

+stroke-opacity: context-stroke-opacity;

+stroke-width: context-value;

+stroke-dasharray: context-value;

+stroke-dashoffset: context-value;

+}

+In addition, if a Color Palettes subtable is present and supported by the font engine, the user agent style sheet must include CSS Custom Property declar teations for the color variables.
+This is done by including ‘numColorParams’ declarations in the :root rule of the form:

+var-color<num>: <color>;

+where <num> is each of the values from zero to numColorParameters–1, inclusive, expressed as a non-zero-padded decimal number; and <color> is the <num> index within the desired Color Palette, expressed in SVG’s <color> format.
+An example entry in the style sheet is:

+var-color0: rgba(255,0,0, 0.5);

+and the corresponding usage in an SVG glyph description could be something like:

+<path fill=var(color0) d="..."/>

 Note that SVG’s context-fill value may be used in the glyph descriptions to denote the current text color.